The majority of pregnancies are uncomplicated and result in the birth of a healthy baby.

 In certain cases it may be necessary for us to refer you to another specialist fetal medicine centre for further investigations.

-We work closely with the Royal Victoria Infirmary in Newcastle Upon Tyne, referral to this centre may be made if a MRI scan of your baby (fetal MRI) is being considered, or if your baby may require surgery following delivery.
+We work closely with the Royal Victoria Infirmary in Newcastle Upon Tyne, referrals to this centre may be made necessary for a further medical opinion or if your baby may require surgery following delivery.

-Twin pregnancies complicated by twin-to-twin transfusion are referred to St George’s Hospital, London for consideration of laser ablation.
+Twin pregnancies complicated by twin-to-twin transfusion are referred to St George’s Hospital in London or Birmingham Women’s Hospital for consideration of laser ablation.

 We work closely as a team and discuss any new or complex cases each week in our multidisciplinary team meeting, along with our neonatal colleagues.
 This is to ensure that our patients receive the best care we can offer.